-The 2012 season marked Eric Yamamoto's 22nd year coaching at Santa Clara University.
+The 2019 season marked Eric Yamamoto's 28th year coaching at Santa Clara University.
 Yamamoto serves as Associate Head Coach to a program he helped build.
-Wearing the Bronco uniform from 1986-89, Yamamoto was an All-America goalkeeper on Santa Clara's 1989 NCAA co-National Championship team.
+Wearing the Bronco uniform from 1986-89, Yamamoto was an All-American goalkeeper on Santa Clara's 1989 NCAA co-National Championship team.

 Yamamoto has worked with many of world's best goalkeepers as a member of the U.S. National Team coaching staff.
-He has coached numerous U.S. National Youth Teams on both the boys and girls sides and the U.S. Women's National Team.
-Most recently, he served on the U-23 US Men's National Team staff as its goalkeeper coach in 2012.
-That US team competed in the 2012 The CONCACAF Olympic Qualifying tournament.
+He has coached numerous U.S. National Youth Teams on both the boys and girls sides as well as the U.S. Women's National Team.
+Most recently, he served on the U-23 U.S. Men's National Team staff as its goalkeeper coach in 2012.
+That US team competed in the 2012 CONCACAF Olympic Qualifying tournament.
 He has also served as the assistant coach for the U.S. U-18 men's team.
 In the summer of 2007, he was part of the U.S. team at the Pan-American Games in Brazil.

-At Santa Clara, Yamamoto has trained such standouts as 1992 West Coast Conference Defensive MVP Sue Wall, 1995 All- America men's goalkeeper and two time MLS Goalkeeper of the year Joe Cannon, 1998 WCC Defensive Player of the Year David Alexander, 2003 U-20 World Championship Goalkeeper of the Tournament and former LA Galaxy goalkeeper Steve Cronin, and All-WCC netminder Rusty Johnson.
+At Santa Clara, Yamamoto has trained such standouts as 1992 West Coast Conference Defensive MVP Sue Wall, 1995 All-American men's goalkeeper and two-time MLS Goalkeeper of the Year Joe Cannon, 1998 WCC Defensive Player of the Year David Alexander, 2003 U-20 World Championship Goalkeeper of the Tournament and former LA Galaxy goalkeeper Steve Cronin, All-WCC netminder Rusty Johnson and the 2015 WCC Co-Goalkeeper of the Year Kendall McIntosh.

-Since the formation of the WCC for women's soccer, Santa Clara featured the league's toughest defense in six of the fi rst eight seasons, all with Yamamoto coaching the Bronco keepers.
-In 2001, he helped the women's squad capture their fi rst-ever National Championship, as the Broncos shutout perennial powerhouse, North Carolina, 1-0.
+Since the formation of the WCC for women's soccer, Santa Clara featured the league's toughest defense in six of the first eight seasons, all with Yamamoto coaching the Bronco keepers.
+In 2001, he helped the women's squad capture its first National Championship, as the Broncos shutout perennial national powerhouse North Carolina, 1-0.

 Yamamoto was a four-year starter, athletic All-American and three-time Academic All-America honoree as a student-athlete at Santa Clara.
 He established Bronco records with 38 shutouts and a 0.63 goals-against average during his senior season - leading Santa Clara to the 1989 NCAA National co-Championship.